 Is the Stock Market Fair?

-Then you have high frequency traders (HFTs) who buy shares in fractions of a second before a stock rises, and subsequently sells before the stock price falls.
-HFTs can buy faster than any human can read company news, let alone decide whether to buy or sell.
-They have developed complex algorithms, installed hundreds of millions of dollars’ worth of fiber optic cables, and the worst part, its LEGAL.
+Then you have high frequency traders (HFTs) who buy shares in fractions of a second before a stock rises, and sell before the stock price falls.
+HFTs can actually buy faster than any human can read company news, let alone decide whether to buy or sell.
+They have developed complex algorithms, installed hundreds of millions of dollars worth of fiber optic cables, and the worst part, its LEGAL.
 Check out this 60 Minutes episode on HFT.

 So ‘they’ tell you to invest with a broker who knows how to protect you from buying the declining stocks and help you make the most of your investments.
 The truth of the matter is they don’t know what’s going on either!
 Sure, they may sit and read quarterly earnings reports and watch several market indicators, but they have no idea what the market is going to do today, let alone tomorrow.

-- - The stock market is a place where you can buy a share in a company’s profitability and growth.
+- The stock market is a place where you can buy a share in a companies profitability and growth.

-- - Hedge funds are buying massive quantities of stock, which can manipulate the stock prices
+- Hedge funds are buying massive quantities of stock, which can manipulate the stock price.

 - HFTs are stealing millions of dollars because they can trade stocks faster than any human, and it’s legal.